Welcome to the Team Tracy!

 several different engine builders and went with Lingenfelter not only for their reputation but I feel they are the “gold standard” and I wanted the best.
 I was able to win, my first NASA event in 2018, first place overall out of 24 drivers, in TT at the NASA Great Lakes Region crossover with Central and Mid-South Regions at NCM Motorsports Park on March 23-25, 2018.

 I feel the 650 HP LS7 Lingenfelter engine did help make that win happen!!

 Looking forward to competing at Hyperfest at VIR May 18 – 20th competing in NASA TT1 and the Tire Rack’s Ultimate Track Car Challenge with my Lingenfelter Performance Engineering sponsored 2008 atomic orange C6Z06.

-Super proud to be a part of Team Lingenfelter Racing!” – Tracy Gaudu
+Super proud to be a part of the Lingenfelter Race Team!” – Tracy Gaudu